benwitte/parks/README.md

 # New York City Parks

+### Note: All Analysis Conducted by New York City Counsel.
+This is a copy of original repository, found here: https://github.com/NewYorkCityCouncil/Parks_PA

 ## Objective

 Maps of NYC parks amenities, events, and funding.
 Events data updates daily via a cron job on the data team's server.